ProductCamp Vancouver 2014 will be Saturday, March 8th!

 How many ProductCamps are there?

 ProductCamp is a worldwide concept.
 The first ProductCamp was in Sunnyvale California on March 15th, 2008.
 Since then there have been ProductCamps in Austin, Silicon Valley, Washington, DC, Atlanta, Boston, Toronto, Amsterdam, Melbourne, Berlin, and many more.
-This is the third year there’s been ProductCamp in Vancouver.
+This is the fourth year there’s been ProductCamp in Vancouver.

 Who comes to this event?